neetjn/v-localize/README.md

 ### Support

-**V-Localize** was developed using VueJS 2.x, support previous versions is not available.
+**V-Localize** was developed using Vue.js 2.x, support previous versions is not available.

 ---
 Copyright (c) 2017 John Nolette Licensed under the MIT license.